cloudgenera/cloud-questions-web-plugin/UPGRADE-1.x-2.0.md

   ```
   Where `XXXXXXXXXXXXXXXXXXXX` is your CloudDemand partner code.
 If you do not have a CloudDemand partner code, please contact your CloudGenera account representative to obtain one.

-### CloudDemand Javascript Library Changes
+## CloudDemand Javascript Library Updates

 The following changes are to be made in the CloudDemand core javascript library `scripts/clouddemand.js`.

+### Change #1
-1. **Change Purpose:** By default, CloudDemand should now communicate with the CloudDemand Partner Proxy service, instead of making direct calls to the CloudGenera API.
+By default, CloudDemand should now communicate with the CloudDemand Partner Proxy service, instead of making direct calls to the CloudGenera API.

   Find:
   ```javascript